 Saint Thomas administers the MAPTM (Measures of Academic Progress) Standardized Tests twice yearly to students in grades 2-8.
 Testing occurs in October and April/May.

 These tests help us learn how Saint Thomas is performing as a school.
+Check out our Fall 2020 MAP Comparison Chart and our Fall 2019 MAP Comparison Chart.
 According to our MAPTM test results, in all but a few cases, Saint Thomas students:

 This assessment is designed to target a student's academic performance in mathematics, reading, language arts and science.
 These tests are tailored to an individual's current achievement level, giving each student an opportunity to show what he or she knows and can do.
 Because the computer adjusts the difficulty of the questions as the test progresses, each student takes a unique test.